 In my profession I see many people being prescribed vitamin D supplements.
 I also see many customers buying vitamin D supplements.
 Some of them ask ‘what is the best vitamin D supplement’ others specifically ask for vitamin D3 as this was recommended form of vitamin D supplement.

-In this short post I will explain why we need vitamins D, the difference between vitamin D and D3 and consequently try to answer what the best vitamin D supplement is, or rather what to look for when buying vitamin D supplement.
+In this short post, I will explain why we need Vitamin D, the difference between Vitamin D and D3 and consequently try to answer what the best Vitamin D supplement is, or rather what to look for when buying Vitamin D supplement.

 Why Vitamin D?

-The main source of Vitamin D is trough production by our bodies when our skin is exposed to direct sunlight.
-This of course can be difficult and generally in UK between October and March we can’t get enough sunlight in order to produce enough Vitamin D (NHS, 2018).
+This, of course, can be difficult, and generally, in the UK between October and March, we can’t get enough sunlight in order to produce enough Vitamin D (NHS, 2018).

 British Medical Journal (BMJ) advises as follows:

-Vitamin D3 is preferred form of Vitamin D as you get significantly more into your body when you take this form of Vitamin D.
+- Vitamin D3 is the preferred form of Vitamin D as you get significantly more into your body when you take this form of Vitamin D

-If you want to choose the best vitamin D supplement,make sure you choose product containing D3 form of vitamin D.
+- If you want to choose the best Vitamin D supplement, make sure you choose a product containing the D3 form of Vitamin D

 - 400 units = 10 mcg (µg)